mstewartgallus/mstewartgallus/README.md

 [Coq](https://coq.inria.fr/).

 I'm playing around with type systems and formal methods right now and I'm hopeful category theory can help with this.
+I've been trying to figure out how to make internal languages for many types of categories.
+[I've started](https://github.com/mstewartgallus/doublecatrel) on some ideas to work within double categories like Rel.

 I have a hunch you can generalize graded monads and adjoint functors for a sort of graded [Call By Push